-Once the medicine has been given, the medicine book is signed by the person who has administered it.
+Once the medicine has been given, the information is added to the Medical Tracker System.

 If the medicine is a long term prescription, then this is discussed as part of a care plan in a special meeting for the individual child.